 Assessment Questions: N/A Is there a formal structured regional leadership council/structure operating in the region?
-If yes, what is it ca yes, what is it called, how often does it meet and who participates in it?
-While the Boards have not created d a formal regional leadership council, they have formally engaged Valley Vision along wit h a number of other partners to coordinate regional workforce development policies, strategi ies, and initiatives.
-Does the leadership council have dedicated staff?
+If yes, what is it ca Illed, how often does it meet and who participates in it?
+While the Boards have not created d a formal regional leadership council, they have formally engaged Valley Vision along wit h a number of other partners to coordinate regional workforce development policies, strateg ies, and initiatives.
+Does the leader ship council have dedicated staff?
 Is it funded using shared/pooled resources?
 Yes.
 Has the leadership council agreed to regional goals, and does it evaluate and report progress towards these goals?
 Yes.
-Assessment Leve els: 2.0 Learning/ Informal regional meetings are conducted to share information and identify Experimenting shared projects and goals.
+Assessment Levels: 2.0 Learning/ Informal regional meetings are conducted to share information and identify Experimenting shared projects and goals.
 Operationalizing/ Relevant regional partners meet regularly, have developed and evaluated Doing shared goals, have written agreements to share decision making and streamline processes, and are working towards more formal arrangements.
-Growing/ Formal decision making council/structure is operating within the region Expanding/ with participation by industry champions, labor and workforce leaders.
-Scaling written agreements have been developed to ensure regional cooperation and communication and the development of shared, quantifiable goals, regional data aggregation, and evaluating progress towards those goals.
+Growing/ Expanding/ with participation by industry champions, labor and workforce leaders, Scaling written agreements have been developed to ensure regional cooperation and communication and the development of shared, quantifiable goals, regional data aggregation, and evaluating progress towards those goals.